Samuel768017/Samuel768017/README.md

 - 👋 Hi, I’m Samuel Joshua
 - 👀 I’m interested in Backend/Fullstack Developer and interested to learn new technologies.
-- I have 4 months of working experience in python and FastAPI framework as an intern in a company.
+- I have 4 months of working experience in python and FastAPI framework as an intern in the company.
-- 🌱 I’m currently studying MCA and I'm a final year student and my Post Graduation will be completed In 2021.
+- 🌱 I have completed MCA In 2021.
 - 📫 How to reach me ...email- samueljoshua388@gmail.com
     Phone call/Whatsapp-9938022209